dlhamilton/AI-DermDiagnosis/README.md

 ## ML Business Case

+- We want an ML model to predict the lesion class, based on historical image data.
+It is a supervised model, a 7-class, single-label, classification model.
+- Our ideal outcome is to provide the medical team and patients a faster and more reliable diagnostic for lesion detection.
+- The model success metrics are
+- - Accuracy of 65% or above on the test set.
+- The model output is defined as a flag, indicating what type of lesion and the associated probability of being part of that class.
+The user will take a picture of the lesion and upload the picture to the App.
+The prediction is made on the fly (not in batches).
+- Heuristics: The current diagnostic needs an experienced staff and detailed inspection to distinguish the type of lesion and that has a 70% accuracy.
+Further inspections and processes are needed to get the exact type of lesion.
+On top of that, some specific hospital facilities need more trained staff and expertise and are typically understaffed.
+There is also lokng waits to see a GP for a lesion check.
+- The training data to fit the model come from the International Skin Imaging Collaboration (ISIC).
+This dataset contains about 10+ thousand images.
+We have extracted the images from Kaggle.
+Train data - target: type class; features: all images

 - What is the business objective requiring a ML solution?

 The business objective is to develop an AI-powered application that assists in the early identification of skin cancer.
 The AI model will differentiate between malignant and benign skin lesions based on images, thereby providing a rapid diagnosis and recommending further medical consultation when necessary.